Investigation into a fatal accident involving a tram near Sandilands Junction, Croydon, 9 November 2016 - update.

-RAIB is investigating a fatal accident that occurred near to Sandilands Junction on the London Tramlink system.
-At around 06:10 hrs on Wednesday 9 November 2016, a tram derailed on the approach to the junction, and turned onto its side.
+At around 06:10 hrs on Wednesday 9 November 2016, a tram overturned on a bend.
 Seven people suffered fatal injuries in the accident.
 A further 51 people were taken to hospital.

 You can subscribe to automated emails notifying you when we publish our reports.